 Patients with seizures who require dental appliances should have nonremovable appliances that cannot be swallowed or aspirated.
 Patients unable to brush or floss effectively may use chlorhexidine 12% rinses in the morning and at bedtime.

-Patients with obstructive sleep apnea who are unable to tolerate treatment with a positive airway pressure (CPAP, biPAP) mask are sometimes treated with an intraoral device that expands the oropharynx.
+Patients with obstructive sleep apnea who are unable to tolerate treatment with a continuous positive airway pressure (CPAP) or bilevel PAP (BiPAP) mask are sometimes treated with an intraoral device that expands the oropharynx.
 This treatment is not as effective as CPAP, but more patients tolerate using it.

 Certain drugs, such as corticosteroids, immunosuppressants, and antineoplastics, compromise healing and host defenses.
 When possible, dental procedures should not be done while these drugs are being given.

-Some antineoplastics (eg, doxorubicin, 5-fluorouracil, bleomycin, dactinomycin, cytosine, arabinoside, methotrexate) cause stomatitis, which is worse in patients with preexisting periodontal disease.
+Some antineoplastics (eg, doxorubicin, 5-fluorouracil, bleomycin, dactinomycin, cytosine, arabinoside, methotrexate) cause stomatitis (see Stomatitis), which is worse in patients with preexisting periodontal disease.
 Before such drugs are prescribed, oral prophylaxis should be completed, and patients should be instructed in proper toothbrushing and flossing.

 Drugs that interfere with clotting may need to be reduced or stopped before oral surgery.
-Patients taking aspirin, NSAIDs, or clopidogrel should stop doing so 4 days before undergoing dental surgery and can resume taking these drugs after bleeding stops.
-Warfarin should be stopped 2 to 3 days before oral surgery.
-PT is obtained; INR of 1.5 is considered safe for surgery.
+Patients taking aspirin, NSAIDs, or clopidogrel should stop taking them 4 days before undergoing dental surgery and can resume taking these drugs after bleeding stops.
+Most patients taking an oral anticoagulant who have a stable INR < 4 do not need to stop the drug before outpatient dental surgery (including extraction) because the risk of significant bleeding is very small and the risk of thrombosis may be increased when oral anticoagulants are temporarily stopped.
 For people receiving hemodialysis, dental procedures should be done the day after dialysis, when heparinization has subsided.

-Phenytoin and Ca channel blockers, particularly nifedipine, contribute to gingival hyperplasia; however, this hyperplasia is minimized with excellent oral hygiene and frequent oral prophylaxes (cleanings).
+Phenytoin, cyclosporine, and Ca channel blockers, particularly nifedipine, contribute to gingival hyperplasia.
+Gingival hyperplasia develops in about 50% of patients taking phenytoin and 25% of patients taking cyclosporine or a Ca channel blocker.
+However, hyperplasia is minimized with excellent oral hygiene and frequent cleanings by a dentist.